VitoChan01/Land_centric_process_monitoring/README.md

 **Seed-to-Harvest Process Monitoring using Remote Sensing**

 Agricultural processes exhibit unique levels of complexity and risk.
-Challenges of monitoring these processes arise from the diversity of environmental factors that can hit a field at any time and the fuzziness of the actual state of the crop.
-Precise capabilities of monitoring the seed-to-harvest process provides benefits for the management activities of the farmer as well as for partners such as financial institutions.
+This makes the monitoring of seed-to-harvest processes an important management task of farmers as well as their business partners such as financial institutions.
+Agricultural processes are difficult to monitoring due to a diversity of environmental factors that can hit a field at any time and the fuzziness of the actual state of the crop.
+Therefore, recent techniques of process mining cannot be readily applied.
 In this paper, we address the unique challenges of agricultural processes.
 More specifically, we introduce a novel technique for monitoring seed-to-harvest processes by help of satellite sensors.
 We provide a proof-of-concept implementation and evaluate it in a case study on publicly available farm data from the United States.
 The evaluation demonstrates the viability of process mining as a technique for automatic monitoring of seed-to-harvest processes.

 **Framework**